 In June 2007, just a few months before the birth of our first grandchild, Kathy and I returned from a five-month sabbatical in France.
-We IMG_1802loaded a few thousand photographs onto my computer, picked a few hundred to develop, and then chose a dozen or so to blow up, frame and mount on our living room wall.
+We loaded a few thousand photographs onto my computer, picked a few hundred to develop, and then chose a dozen or so to blow up, frame and mount on our living room wall.
 One captured the Eiffel Tower, its lights sparkling against the black backdrop of night.

 For Devon, the granddaughter born that August, the picture has always held a certain magic.
 When she was a baby, I’d stand holding her in front of it, whispering that some day we would go to the top of the Tower together.
 It was a promise, repeated often, that over the years took on a life of its own.